dcit202IntroToReactNative/VotingApp-DCIT202/README.md

   * Voting for Candidates
     - Vote for Candidates when an admin uploads them unto the server
-  * Sync Voting
-    - While you vote, your ballots is stored in another page so you can see the candidates you voted for
   * Available on all versions of android

   ## How To Use